 Fear vs Terror

 During 9/11, I had the great fortune of being in Hawaii with Tony Robbins for his Life Mastery event.
 Ironically, it was scheduled to be Emotional Day.
-It was 3:00 am when the phone rang.
-It was my boyfriend's brother who said, "turn on the TV.
+It was 3:00 AM when the phone rang.
+It was my boyfriend's brother .
+He said "turn on the TV.
 There's been a terrorist attack."

-As part of every event, Tony strongly encourages attendees to participate in an exercise designed to help face fear.
+As part of every event, Tony strongly encourages attendees to participate in an exercise designed to help them face their fears.
 In this particular event, the task was to climb a telephone pole.